iamhiren21/iamhiren21.github.io/content/featured/CaimConsulting/index.md

 ---
 date: '1'
-title: 'Demo1'
+title: 'University of Cambridge'
-cover: 'demo1.jpg'
+cover: 'cambridge-logo123.png'
-# github: ''
 # external: ''
 tech:
-  - HTML
-  - CSS
+  - REFLECTED XSS
-  - Javascript
+  - Domain Recon
-  - Bootstrap
+  - Burp Suite

 showInProjects: true
 ---

-Collaborated with the [Developer Team](https://caimconsulting.in/developers/?) to develop the front-end and deploy the website on Heroku for a pro-bono legal startup [Caim Consulting](https://caimconsulting.in/).
+Found [Reflected XSS]( ) when i injected [JavaScript]() into a request, and reflected and executed directly in the response.